paanwaris/NCR/README.md

 6. Visualize Niches and Abundance in 3D Space This chunk creates an interactive 3D plot to visualize the niche relationships.
 It shows:

-- The overall environmental space occupied by the genus (gray points).
-- The genus-level niche ellipsoid (large blue outline).
-- Individual species niche ellipsoids (colored outlines).
-- The niche centroid for each species and the genus.
-- Population abundance data, where marker size represents abundance (red points).

 ``` r
 # --- Step 6a: Create a Color Palette for Species ---